Dyeing silk with goldenrod

 Directions:

-• Fill pot 1/3 full of goldenrod flowers.
-You don't need to remove each small flower, instead remove the tops of the plant.
-It's okay if some green gets in there.
+• Fill your pot 1/3 full of goldenrod flowers.
+You don't need to remove each small flower; instead, remove the tops of the plant.
+It's okay if some of the green parts get in.

-• Fill pot with water and bring to a boil.
+• Fill the pot with water and bring to a boil.

-• Let mixture boil for 3-5 minutes then turn off and walk away and do something for half a day or so.
-Even overnight is fine.
+• Let the mixture boil for 3-5 minutes, then turn it off and let sit for at least four hours (or as long as overnight).
 This recipe is very flexible and forgiving!

-• Return to dye mixture and strain out flowers from dye.
-Toss/compost goldenrod.
+• Return to the dye mixture and remove the goldenrod with a strainer.
+Toss/compost the goldenrod.

-• Add alum to dye and stir.
+• Add alum to the dye mixture and stir.
 (Keep alum out of reach of children.
 This is "an adult job" in our house.)

-• Add the wet silk to the dye and stir to ensure the silk is evenly saturated by the dye.
-Let sit in the dye bath for as dark as you want your color to be.
+• Add the wet silk to the dye and stir well to ensure the silk is evenly saturated by the dye.
+Let the silk sit in the dye bath for as dark as you want your color to be.
+(The dye moves from the water to the silk, so the color in the pot will fade as silks are dyed.)

-• Remove from dye and rinse under cold water until it runs clear.
+• Remove the silk from the dye bath and rinse under cold water until it runs clear.

 • Hang to dry.